Rust-GPU/SPIRV-Tools/docs/reduce-fuzz-parity.md

 ## FFI Parity

 - FFI validation/assemble corpus parity lives in `rust/spirv-tools-ffi/tests/reduce_fuzz_ffi_parity.rs` and `reduce_fuzz_message_parity.rs`.
 These guard that FFI assemble/validate behavior matches the core Rust paths.
-When reducer/fuzzer FFI entry points are added, mirror the CLI corpus here and diff outputs/diagnostics against the C++ bridge (skip cleanly if the bridge is unavailable).
+FFI reducer parity against the C++ bridge is covered in `rust/spirv-tools-ffi/tests/reduce_cpp_parity.rs` (vertex/fragment/compute plus raygen/miss/closest-hit/callable), skipping cleanly when the bridge is unavailable.
+Mirror the CLI corpus for fuzzer FFI once the bridge is wired.
 - Prefer deterministic modules that do not rely on external interestingness scripts so Rust-vs-C++ output diffs are stable.

 ## Message Consumer Routing